-Supplier will ensure its employees are afforded an employment environment free from physical, psychological, and verbal harassment, or other abusive conduct.
+Supplier will ensure its employees are afforded an employment environment free from physical, psychological, and verbal harassment, or other inappropriate sexual or abusive conduct.
 Supplier will provide equal employment opportunity to all employees and candidates for employment without regard to any legally protected characteristic.
 Supplier will also maintain a workplace free from illegal use, possession, sale, or distribution of controlled substances.

-Supplier shall comply with the anti-corruption laws, directives and regulations that govern operations in the countries in which they do business, including without limitation the US Foreign Corrupt Practices Act and the UK Bribery Act.
+Supplier shall comply with the anti-corruption laws, directives, and regulations that govern operations in the countries in which they do business, including without limitation, the US Foreign Corrupt Practices Act and the UK Bribery Act.
 Supplier is required to refrain from offering or making, or authorizing or enabling any third party to offer or make on Supplier’s behalf, any improper payments of money or any other thing of value to government officials, political parties, or candidates for public office.
 Facilitating payments, intended to expedite or ensure performance of routine governmental actions, are also prohibited regardless of whether they are permitted under local law.
 We expect Supplier will conduct appropriate due diligence to prevent and detect corruption in its business arrangements and contracts.

 The exchange of business courtesies may not be used to advance any improper purpose or obtain an unfair competitive advantage.
 Supplier must ensure that the offering or receipt of any gift or business courtesy is permitted by law and regulation, and that these exchanges do not violate the rules and standards of the recipient’s organization and are consistent with reasonable marketplace customs and practices.